PatoSala/PatoSala/README.md

 </a>

 - 🔭 I’m currently working on improving my skills as a Full Stack Web Developer.
-- 🌱 I’m always trying to pull the best of my self! 😃
+- 🌱 I’m always trying to pull the best out of my self! 😃 -
--
 -
 - 💬 Ask me about anything.
 I might be able to help you!